Demystifying Company Accounts and Valuations - Module One (online)

 - CIR candidates

-- Those wanting to understand in more dept how financial analysts and investors look at companies
+- Those wanting to understand in more depth how financial analysts and investors assess companies

 What will I gain?